Why People Believe Strangers on the Internet More than Brands

 Trust follows personal risk, not institutional authority

-But people learned something else: Words matter more when they cost the speaker something in real time, not eventually.
+But people understand something intuitively: Words matter more when they cost the speaker something in real time, not eventually.

 That’s why a creator with a phone can be more persuasive than a global brand with decades of expertise.

-Their credibility is tested continuously and in public.
+Creator credibility is tested continuously, and in public.
 Comments, unsubscribes, screenshots, and algorithms enforce accountability in real time.

 If they promote things their audience doesn’t believe in, the penalty is immediate.